-Many people use this type of redirect when they purchase domains that they want being sent to their primary domain (misspellings of a brand, variations of your brand, or relevant domains with high “Domain Authority”).
+Many people use a 301 redirect when they purchase domains that they want redirected to their primary domain.

-It’s also helpful to use a 301 when establishing which domain is your default site: “www.yourwebsite.com” or just “yourwebsite.com”.
+It’s also helpful to use a 301 when establishing which domain is your default site: “www.example.com” or just “example.com.”

-It’s also appropriate to use a 301 if you’ve merged two websites together or have outdated URLs for any other reason.
+It’s appropriate to use a 301 if you’ve merged two websites together or have outdated URLs for any other reason, as well.

 A 302 redirect lets search engines know that a website or page has been moved temporarily.